edannenberg/kubler/README.md

     $ cd ~/projects

-Then use the `new` command to take care of the boiler plate for you:
+Then use the `new` command to take care of the boiler plate, choose 'single' when asked for the namespace type:

 ```
     $ kubler new namespace mytest